Bandwidth-Aware Adaptive Token Communication for Collaborative Occupancy Prediction

 Only a subset of information is transmitted across agents based on:

-• relevance to the task
+- relevance to the downstream task;

-• redundancy across agents
+- redundancy across agents;

 3. Communication–Memory Trade-off